-During the decade of the 1990s, it seemed that exchange rate systems were becoming bipolar in the sense defined above, as can be seen in the comparison for developed and emerging market countries between the data for 1991 and 1999 in Figure 1.
+in Figure 1.
 Figure 1 also shows what has happened since then for the group of developed and emerging market countries.
-In brief, the shift towards bipolarity that was evident in the data for 1991-1999, has continued, but at a reduced pace.
-The major changes in the distribution between 1991 and 1999 were due to the introduction of the Euro and the emerging market financial crises of that decade.
-Nothing on a similar scale has happened in this decade, although the number of countries in EMU continues to grow, albeit slowly.
+In brief, the shift toward bipolarity that was evident in the data for 1991-99 has continued, but at a reduced pace.
+The major changes in the distribution between 1991 and 1999 were due to the introduction of the euro and the emerging market financial crises of that decade.
+Nothing on a similar scale has happened in this decade, although the number of countries in the European Monetary Union (EMU) continues to grow, albeit slowly.

 As a reminder, the classification of exchange rate systems used in Figure 1, and in my previous paper, is that of the staff of the IMF, based on their evaluation of the de facto exchange rate arrangement in place at the time.
-Table 1 lists the categories of exchange rate regimes, with the intermediate grouping consisting of varieties of less than very hard pegs, include crawling pegs and bands.
-The floating category consists of "managed float" and "independent float", the latter less managed than the former.
+Table 1 lists the categories of exchange rate regimes, with the